Windos/windos.github.io/_posts/2017-08-04-o365-all-the-things.md

 title: "Office 365 & PowerShell: Connecting All the Pieces"
 ---

-Now that we’ve figured out [how to connect](http://king.geek.nz/2017/07/28/o365-connect/) to each of the Office 365 services, it’s time to tie a pretty (PowerShell) blue bow on it.
+Now that we've figured out [how to connect](http://king.geek.nz/2017/07/28/o365-connect/) to each of the Office 365 services, it's time to tie a pretty (PowerShell) blue bow on it.
 If you just want to skip the writeup and see the result, you can check out the [Gist](https://gist.github.com/Windos/5f96a9425b5b31c23df441035b478c5f).
 This Gist may get updates in the future.